 Our webinar featured on Precision Oncology News on September 22, 2022 is now available on demand.

 The minimal residual disease, or MRD, testing landscape shows tremendous potential for improving treatment management and patient care.
-In this webinar, Afsaneh Barzi and Jeanne Tie will discuss the clinical utility of MRD testing for treatment management in patients with stage II colon cancer.
+In this webinar, Afsaneh Barzi and Jeanne Tie discuss the clinical utility of MRD testing for treatment management in patients with stage II colon cancer.
 Topics include the current standard of practice and guidelines for the disease, as well as existing evidence for detecting residual and recurrent disease by ctDNA analysis and how testing can be leveraged in a clinical setting.
-Real-world case studies will be presented in addition to perspectives on what the future may hold for MRD testing.
+Real-world case studies are presented in addition to perspectives on what the future may hold for MRD testing.

 About the speakers

 Afsaneh Barzi is an associate professor of medical oncology at City of Hope Comprehensive Cancer Center and specializes in caring for patients with gastrointestinal malignancies.
 Barzi participated and led several trials and contributed to biomarker analysis aiming at improving the personalized care for each and every patient with GI malignancies.
 Barzi is actively involved in cancer care delivery research and quality measure development to address cancer management at the population level.
 In her current role as the vice president of value and quality at AccessHope, she oversees the delivery of optimized care to a large population of patients across the United States.